TheresaLui/SelfHelpContent_v2/articles/microsoft.azuredata.postgresinstances/viewresourcesonportal.md

 ownershipid="AzureData_Azure_Arc_enabled_PostgreSQL_Hyperscale" />

 # View Resources on the Azure Portal

-Most users are able to resolve their issues using the below steps
+Most users are able to resolve their issues using the below steps.

 ## **Recommended Steps**

-Creating a PostgreSQL Instance will not immediately register resources in Azure
+Creating a PostgreSQL Instance will not immediately register resources in Azure.

-* As part of the process of [uploading metrics/logs](https://docs.microsoft.com/azure/azure-arc/data/upload-metrics-and-logs-to-azure-monitor) or [usage data](https://docs.microsoft.com/azure/azure-arc/data/view-billing-data-in-azure) to Azure, the resources will be created in Azure and you will be able to see your resources in Azure portal.
+* As part of the process of [uploading metrics/logs](https://docs.microsoft.com/azure/azure-arc/data/upload-metrics-and-logs-to-azure-monitor) or [usage data](https://docs.microsoft.com/azure/azure-arc/data/view-billing-data-in-azure) to Azure, the resources will be created in Azure and you will be able to see your resources in Azure portal
-* Once your metrics are uploaded using a few one-time steps in the [process](https://docs.microsoft.com/azure/azure-arc/data/view-arc-data-services-inventory-in-azure-portal) you should be able to visualize them from the Azure portal.
+* Once your metrics are uploaded using a few one-time steps in the [process](https://docs.microsoft.com/azure/azure-arc/data/view-arc-data-services-inventory-in-azure-portal) you should be able to visualize them from the Azure portal

 ## **Recommended Documents**